Polynomiality of surface braid and mapping class group representations: Introduction

 \paragraph*{Acknowledgements.} The authors would like to thank Tara Brendle, Brendan Owens, Geoffrey Powell, Oscar Randal-Williams and Christine Vespa for illuminating discussions and questions.
 They would also like to thank Oscar Randal-Williams for inviting the first author to the University of Cambridge in November 2019, where the authors were able to make significant progress on the present article.
 In addition, they would like to thank Geoffrey Powell for a careful reading and many valuable comments on an earlier draft of this article.
+Finally, the authors thank the anonymous referee for very helpful comments and corrections on earlier versions of this work.

 The first author was partially supported by a grant of the Romanian Ministry of Education and Research, CNCS - UEFISCDI, project number PN-III-P4-ID-PCE-2020-2798, within PNCDI III.
-The second author was supported by the Institute for Basic Science IBS-R003-D1, by a Rankin-Sneddon Research Fellowship of the University of Glasgow and by the ANR Project AlMaRe ANR-19-CE40-0001-01.
+The second author was partially supported by a Rankin-Sneddon Research Fellowship of the University of Glasgow, by the Institute for Basic Science IBS-R003-D1 and by the ANR Projects ChroK ANR-16-CE40-0003 and AlMaRe ANR-19-CE40-0001-01.
 The authors were able to make significant progress on the present article thanks to research visits to Glasgow and Bucharest, funded respectively by the School of Mathematics and Statistics of the University of Glasgow and the above-mentioned grant PN-III-P4-ID-PCE-2020-2798.